-Bartlett enters his 12th season as the head coach of the Middlebury College Alpine Ski Team.
-During his tenure, Bartlett has worked hard to continue the success of Middlebury Skiing.
+Bartlett enters his 14th season as the head coach of the Middlebury College alpine ski team in 2019-20.
+During his tenure, Bartlett has worked hard to continue the success of the Middlebury Skiing program.

 In 2002, Bartlett was awarded the VARA (Vermont Alpine Ski Racing Association) "Coach of the Year" award while working as the head coach of the Killington Mountain School.
 Bartlett is a 1996 graduate of St. Lawrence University where he was captain and member of the alpine team.
 He earned his degree in environmental biology with a minor in sports science.